DiscoverAI/sars-cov-2-drug-design/README.md

 # SARS-CoV-2 drug design
-This projects purpose is to create a drug that is likely to bind with the spike proteins of SARS-CoV-2 and therefore renders it ineffective.
+This projects purpose is to create a drug (drug discovery and drug design) that is likely to bind with the spike proteins of SARS-CoV-2 und not bind with any human cell receptors.
+This would render the virus ineffective inside the body.

+There is a notebook with more [general information](https://github.com/DiscoverAI/laboratory/blob/master/notebooks/covid19/General%20Information.ipynb) about the virus you can read.

+## Setup
 This is a git repository with submodules.
 To get the submodules run:
 ```bash
 git submodule update --init --recursive